What’s in cannabis-based medication?

 Who can be prescribed cannabis-based anti-seizure medication?

-Epidyolex (a pharmaceutically prepared CBD) is the only cannabis-based medicine that the NHS routinely prescribes and funds.
+Epidyolex (a pharmaceutically prepared CBD) is the only cannabis-based medicine that the NHS routinely funds and prescribes.

 It has been approved to treat seizures associated with Dravet syndrome, Lennox-Gastaut syndrome and Tuberous Sclerosis Complex.

-The BPNA (British Paediatric Neurology Association) does not recommend prescribing unlicensed cannabis-based medicines (including those containing THC) for children with complex epilepsy.
+The British Paediatric Neurology Association does not recommend prescribing unlicensed cannabis-based medicines, including those containing THC, for children with complex epilepsy.

-A UK-wide Refractory Epilepsy Specialist Clinical Advisory Service (RESCAS) has been set up to provide advice and support to specialist doctors for the treatment of uncontrolled epileptic seizures.
-This includes consideration of treatments such as cannabis-based medicines.
+A UK-wide Refractory Epilepsy Specialist Clinical Advisory Service (RESCAS) has been set up to provide advice and support to paediatric neurologists for the treatment of uncontrolled epileptic seizures, including consideration of cannabis-based medicines.

 What about street cannabis?